xlwings/xlwings-server/docs/custom_functions.md

 ## Limitations

+- Custom functions are only supported with Office.js add-in.
 - The Office.js Custom Functions API was introduced in 2018 and therefore requires at least Excel 2021 or Excel 365.
 - Note that some functionality requires specific build versions, such as error cells and date formatting, but if your version of Excel doesn't support these features, xlwings will fall back to either string-formatted error messages or unformatted date serials.
 For more details on which builds support which function, see [Custom Functions requirement sets](https://learn.microsoft.com/en-us/javascript/api/requirement-sets/excel/custom-functions-requirement-sets>).